learnedsd/Project/index.md

 ## Goals for this data visualization
 * Which neighborhood has the most Airbnb hosts?
 * If some neighborhood has the most Airbnb host, does this neighborhood have a higher average price?
-* What is the most important feature to predict price?
+* Is travelers more concern with price or the review?